Acetyl chloride: Laboratory routes

 Acetyl chloride was first prepared in 1852 by French chemist Charles Gerhardt by treating potassium acetate with phosphoryl chloride.

 Acetyl chloride is produced in the laboratory by the reaction of acetic acid with chlorodehydrating agents such as phosphorus trichloride (PCl3), phosphorus pentachloride (PCl5), sulfuryl chloride (SO2Cl2), phosgene, or thionyl chloride (SOCl2).
 However, these methods usually give acetyl chloride contaminated by phosphorus or sulfur impurities, which may interfere with the organic reactions.

 Other methods

 When heated, a mixture of dichloroacetyl chloride and acetic acid gives acetyl chloride.
 It can also be synthesized from the catalytic carbonylation of methyl chloride.
-It also arises from the reaction of acetic acid, acetonitrile, and hydrogen chloride.

 Occurrence

 Acetyl chloride is not expected to exist in nature, because contact with water would hydrolyze it into acetic acid and hydrogen chloride.
 In fact, if handled in open air it releases white "smoke" resulting from hydrolysis due to the moisture in the air.
 The smoke is actually small droplets of hydrochloric acid and acetic acid formed by hydrolysis.